Promoting Recruitment, Opportunity, Diversity, Inclusion and Growth across the SUNY Comprehensive Sector

 - A maximum of half time teaching – discipline and content specific and emphasis on support.

-- Fellows – ABD candidates intent of first year in program is to support for finishing degree.
-Post-Doc candidates will be support for instituting/completing research and writing
+- For Fellows who are ABD, the focus of the first year in the program is support towards finishing the degree.
+The primary focus for Post-Doc candidates will be support for instituting/completing research and writing

 Applicants must be enrolled in an accredited doctoral program in the U.S. or have completed an accredited doctoral program, and be authorized to work in the U.S.

 In order to be eligible, the applicant must have an approved dissertation proposal and have advanced to candidate status at their home institution (or have completed their dissertation).
-Post-doctoral applicants are also encouraged to apply.
+Post-doctoral applicants that are no more than two years post-graduation are also encouraged to apply.

 Successful candidates will show evidence of outstanding academic achievement and promise as teachers and scholars.
 Candidates should have a capacity to respond in pedagogically productive ways to the learning needs of diverse students attending a comprehensive college.